 3. Keep writing

 One of the biggest blockades to a successful travel blog is mind block.
 It’s a good idea to get in the rhythm of writing as much as possible – I do it every day, whether I publish it or not.
 As you’re starting out make use of the ‘notes’ section on your phone and write down your favourite ideas to come back to in the future or find another way to store your thoughts as you go.
-Make sure you schedule time into every day to work on your craft, as much as you can
+Make sure you schedule time into every day to work on your craft, as much as you can.

 4. Learn to take great photos

 Photography is one of the most important aspects of a travel blog.
 Stunning photography can keep your audience coming back and engaged just for that purpose.
 Create your own style so your photos are instantly recognisable and learn how to edit them well too.
+If you need some help developing your own style, be sure to check out some guides online.
+For example, this guide to photo background blurring can teach you how to create fuzzy backdrops that help bring more focus to things in the foreground.

 5. Spend as long promoting as you do on the words